 I am a statistical ecologist and a post-doctoral fellow in the department of Fish, Wildlife, and Conservation Biology at Colorado State University.
 I am interested in the development and application of novel statistical methods for analyzing ecological data and I enjoy working with state and federal natural resource agencies to use these methods to answer applied research questions.
 My postdoctoral research, beginning in August 2017, will focus on modeling spatio-temporal dynamics of North American waterfowl.
 Below is an overview of my work’s major themes and corresponding projects.

-Much of my work begins with a methodological issue (e.g., optimal sampling designs, utilizing historical data, incorporating multiple data sets) and ends with an application to a particular data set or question of management interest.
+Much of my work begins with a methodological issue (e.g., optimal sampling designs, utilizing historical data, incorporating multiple data sets) and ends with an application to a particular data set or question of management interest (such as those listed above).

 Historical Data Sets